GokhanOzturkIO/SecondWeek-Problems/SecondWeekQuestionsAndAnswers.md

     When we divide an `Int` number by a `Double`, the result will be of the type of the larger operand, which is `Double`.
 Therefore, the value of the variable will be 2.5.
 The print statement will output `true`.

 13. How are TypeCastException handled when performing type conversion in Kotlin, and what measures can be taken to prevent such errors?

+    We can use try-catch blocks against TypeCastException.
+We can use the safe cast operator (`as?`).
+We can perform type checking using `is`.